Sign In / Sign Out

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 A Bachelor of Science (BS) in Health Education and Health Promotion (HEHP) from ASU is a professional, credentialed, and nationally-recognized degree that can lead to certification in the field of health promotion (Certified Health Education Specialist, CHES).
 The CHES is a globally-recognized credential for health educators.

 Majoring in HEHP allows for a flexible career in a variety of health organizations, which gives students choice when they move into the workforce.
 HEHP courses emphasize project-based, experiential learning, which creates an engaging learning environment for students.
 Students also participate in real-world learning activities with others enrolled in our program, making HEHP an enjoyable learning community.

-Undergraduates in this degree program often pursue careers in wellness and health promotion in such environments as:
+Graduates of this degree program often pursue careers in wellness and health promotion in such environments as:

-Students may also pursue further graduate study in such fields as:
+They may also pursue further graduate study in such fields as:

 Advanced degrees or certifications may be required for academic or clinical positions.